AaltoSciComp/scicomp-docs/training/python-scicomp/index.rst

 ---------------------------------------------

-The Metropolis-Hastings algorithm is a Markov chain Monte Carlo method that can be used for finding the ground state for this kind of lattice model.
-The basic idea is that for each spin ``s`` we do a *trial move*, to change the spin.
+The Metropolis-Hastings algorithm is a Markov chain Monte Carlo method that can be used for sampling a probability distribution.
+In this case, the basic idea is that for each spin ``s`` we do a *trial move*, to change the spin.
 We then calculate a random trial spin ``s'``, and calculate an acceptance probability

 .. math:: A = min(1, \frac{P(s')}{P(s)}).